estere-sei/Circadian-proteomics-features/README.md

 # Circadian-proteomics

 Custom analysis of in vitro circadian timecourse proteomics and phosphoproteomics using multiple sets of 10plex TMT.
-This code accompanies the manuscript submitted to eLife.
+This code accompanies the manuscript submitted to Nature Communications.
 Please see this paper for context and experimental design.
 The code in this repository was not designed to be run on other datasets, and is made public for transparency.

 ### VERSION INFORMATION